The best log store ideas share a few things in common, no matter the style or size you want for your home.

 6. A Roof Overhang is the Perfect Idea for an Outdoor Log Store

 Logs of course need to be stored where it is dry and out of the way so if you're looking for log store ideas in a self build or extension project, perhaps consider including a sheltered spot outside.

 A generous roof overhang not only adds architectural interest to this self build, but also offers a dry place to season wood.
 What's more, logs are easily accessible in winter months with getting a coat on!

 7. Make an Indoor Log Store into a Talking Point

 This contemporary log store and sleek stove from Dik Geurts Odin is an eye-catching focal point in this broken plan living space.

 8. Keep Log Storage Organised in the Garden

-9. Log Store Designs can be Multi-purpose
+9. Multi-Purpose Log Store Ideas

 When creating new rooms and spaces in a project, designing multi-functional built-in storage ideas to suit your lifestyle makes all the difference.

 A partial room divide in this contemporary cottage extension works overtime as not just a bookcase, but also a spot for the TV, an inset woodburner and an internal wood store.